TylerB260/boring.printers/README.md

 TylerB's Money Printers (v1)
 ==============

-These are my first attempt at making custom printers.
+These were my first attempt at making custom printers.

 When I started the project, I had no intention of adding more printers or resources (paper, ink, fans, etc) to the printers.